osmond/kaymaria/README.md

 - 📊 **Visual Insights** – See patterns like ET₀ vs care frequency
 - 📦 **Import/Export Tools** – Backup your plant journal anytime
 - 📱 **Mobile-First Layout** – Bottom navigation, floating action button, and swipeable task cards optimized for one-handed use
-- 🌤️ **Weather Awareness** – Adjust care based on location and evapotranspiration
+- 🌤️ **Weather Awareness** – Current local weather for each plant using Open‑Meteo

 ---